mgallegos/laravel-jqgrid/README.md

 }
 ```
-If you are using [Query Builder](http://laravel.com/docs/queries) or [Eloquent ORM](http://laravel.com/docs/eloquent) to implement your repository, your class can extends the [EloquentRepositoryAbstract](src/Mgallegos/LaravelJqgrid/Repositoies/EloquentRepositoryAbstract.php) as it will do all the heavy lifting for you.
+If you are using [Query Builder](http://laravel.com/docs/queries) or [Eloquent ORM](http://laravel.com/docs/eloquent) to implement your repository, your class can extends the [EloquentRepositoryAbstract](src/Mgallegos/LaravelJqgrid/Repositoies/EloquentRepositoryAbstract.php) class as it will do all the heavy lifting for you.

 If you are using [Query Builder](http://laravel.com/docs/queries), your repository class should look like this:
 ```php